kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 A scalar type represents a single value.For eg:  10,3.14,'c' .Rust has four primary scalar types.

-- integer
+- Integer
-- floating-point
+- Floating-point
 - Booleans
-- characters
+- Characters

 ### Integer

-An integer is a number without a fractional component.Integer types in Rust is as shown
+An integer is a number without a fractional component.Simply put, integer data type is used to represent whole numbers.

+Integers can be further classified as Signed and Unsigned.Signed integers can store both negative and positive values.Unsigned integers can only store positive values.
+A detailed description if integer types is given below:

 |Sr No |  Size    | Signed|UnSigned
 |:----:|:----------|:-------|:----------|